mtiller/ModelicaBook/text/source/components/architectures/thermal_control.rst

    :figclass: align-center diagram

 This sensor doesn't introduce any artifact.
-Instead, it provides the exact temperature as a continuous signal.
+Instead, it provides the exact temperature in the zone as a continuous output signal.

 We will use the following PI controller to control the temperature: